© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Crychydd is a scheduled monument protected by Cadw under reference PE205.
 View the official record →

-Castell Crychydd is a motte and bailey castle situated in Pembrokeshire, Wales, dating to the Norman period following the Anglo-Norman conquest of South Wales in the late eleventh and twelfth centuries.
+Castell Crychydd is a motte and bailey castle located in Pembrokeshire, Wales, dating to the Norman period of medieval Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE205.

 Castell Crychydd dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Crychydd is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE205.